Super Mario 64 DS: Critical response

+The changes and new content received a mixed response.
+Jeff Gerstmann of GameSpot complimented the updated graphics, specifically the higher polygon count and smooth frame rate.
+He called Super Mario 64 DS a "great update of a classic game" and felt the changes and additional features offered a new experience to fans of the original.
+Theobald complimented the minigames, use of a second screen, and extra stars.
+Writing for Hyper, March Stephnik believed the new characters were integrated well into the game and considered the minigames a good showcase of the system's abilities.
+Hobbs also praised the character integration, writing that it added "freshness to the classic gameplay".
+In contrast, 1UP.coms Jeremy Parish felt the game did not offer enough new content to warrant purchasing.
+He praised the inclusion of extra characters, calling them a "nice twist", but concluded his review by calling the game a "poorly-conceived port" that should be played on the original system.
+The Edge reviewer decried the new visual style, describing it as a "caricature" of kids' TV shows.
+However, they stated that the gameplay changes "ranged from harmless bonuses to genuine improvements."

+The lack of an analog control stick, which the original game had with the Nintendo 64 controller (pictured), was a common complaint in reviews.

-Other criticism focused on the game's controls and multiplayer mode.
+Criticism focused on the game's controls and multiplayer mode.
 Theobald felt the lack of an analog stick made the controls more difficult than the original game and required a short period of adjustment.
 He further stated that the digital pad and touchscreen's virtual analog control were "tricky" and required practice.
-Harris echoed similar comments and noted the touchscreen does not provide physical feedback like an analog stick.
-He added the game was never intended to be played without proper analog controls.
-Gerstmann referred to the multiplayer mode as "uneventful" and considered it lacking longevity, but commented that it was a good extra that demonstrated the system's wireless multiplayer capabilities.
-Theobald agreed it was a nice addition, but considered it a "diversion" that players would tire of quickly.
+Harris and Stephnik echoed similar comments.
+Harris further noted the touchscreen does not provide physical feedback like an analog stick and the original was never intended to be played without analog controls.
+While Retro Gamer staff considered Super Mario 64 DS a success, they believed its controls played a large role in keeping it from reaching similar heights as the original.
+Gerstmann referred to the multiplayer mode as "uneventful" and felt it lacked longevity.
+He nonetheless commented that it was a good extra that demonstrated the system's wireless multiplayer capabilities.
+Theobald agreed it was a nice addition but considered it a "diversion" that players would tire of quickly.

-During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Super Mario 64 DS with "Wireless Game of the Year", as well as received a nomination for "Handheld Game of the Year" (which was ultimately awarded to Metroid: Zero Mission).